How Long Does Passport Renewal Take? (US, UK, Australia, Canada)

 Key Takeaways

-- How long passport renewal takes depends on where you live: Australia typically takes 3-6 weeks, while standard US processing runs 4-6 weeks (expedited 2-3 weeks) and UK standard runs around 10 weeks.
+- How long passport renewal takes depends on where you live: Australia advises allowing at least 6 weeks, standard US processing runs 4-6 weeks (expedited 2-3 weeks), and the UK usually takes around 3 weeks.

 - Every country has an expedited option - but it costs extra, and "fast" still means days or weeks, not hours.